Secluded & Quiet Islands In Greece

 Where To Stay In Anafi

-Apollon Village Hotel is another great place to stay in Anafi; it is perched on a hill only meters from Klisidi Beach.
+Apollon Village Hotel is another excellent place to stay in Anafi; it is perched on a hill only meters from Klisidi Beach.
 The hotel is built in authentic Cycladic style with panoramic views over the Aegean Sea.
-It has studios and rooms open to a furnished balcony, while free parking is possible on-site.
+It has studios and rooms with furnished balconies, while free parking is available on-site.

 Skyros island - Quietest Island In Greece